This article breaks down the purpose and elements of Action Items in Rally, including:

 Action Item Types:

+Task - This action allows Mobilizers to mark that they have completed a specific task for their contact through a button labeled “I did it!”
+The Task Title appears in the list of “Action Items” for the contact, and the Task Description is shown once they click into the action item.
 This type of action is useful for distributing a specific message, resource, or piece of content.
-For example, a Campaign focused on protecting Neverland Medicare might have a Task called “Share fairy dust access article,” with instructions to share a link to a reputable medical journal article that shows how having easy access to fairy dust greatly improves your chance of flying.
+For example, a Campaign focused on protecting Neverland Medicare might have a Task called “Share fairy dust access article,” with instructions to share a link to a reputable medical journal article that shows how having easy access to fairy dust greatly improves your chance of flying. |

 Free Response Prompt - These types of actions have responses recorded as free text.
 You can use this action type to ask a free-response question, or to prompt the mobilizer to take an action and require that they record notes about it.
 This is a great action type to use for more nuanced or thoughtful actions, like having a sensitive conversation.
+For example, a Campaign focused on protecting Neverland Medicare might have a Free Response Prompt called “Have a heart to heart about getting older,” with instructions to record notes from the conversation in the free response area.
+Even if the details of a response are not super parsable at scale by the admin, the fact of having had to write something down can be a meaningful measure of value and accountability for the mobilizer. |

 Multiple Choice Question - This action allows Admins to create a question with up to 7 different predetermined answers for mobilizers to answer.
 The Question field is what is displayed as the action item title, while the Description and Answers are shown when clicking into the action.
 Remember, it’s best to phrase these questions as an instruction directed at the mobilizer – for example “Will they put up a yard sign?” or “Will they tune into our virtual town hall event on 8/5 at 7pm?”
+This type of action works great for asking questions with clear, defined answers.
+This allows you to get tangible data from your Rally network that allows you to make efficient and meaningful programmatic decisions. |

 Creating a new Action Item